Applied Behavior Analysis (ABA)

 - Decrease problem behaviors, such as self-injury or outbursts

-We offer in-home and center-based ABA services in both one-to-one and group settings.
+We offer center-based and in-home ABA services in both one-to-one and group settings.
 Our ABA services can be provided at a client’s home, school, or in the community depending on the needs of the client.

 We use a formal assessment methodology to guide the development of a client’s behavior program.
 This assessment occurs before treatment begins and is ongoing throughout the client’s program to determine treatment effectiveness and whether the client’s goals are being met.